donkirkby/chess-kit/raw_rules/rules.md

 board.
 If they now have more cards than checkers in front of them, they must discard a card of their choice.

-If there are no pieces left on the board to match a card, play it just like a checkers card of that colour.
+If there are no pieces left on the board to match a card, it can match any of your pieces.

 Play your card to a discard pile next to the draw pile, and shuffle the discard pile to make a new draw pile if it runs out.